 The Compensation Committee has a written charter, which can be found on our website at www.nninc.com.
 The functions of the Compensation Committee are discussed in further detail in the section entitled "Compensation Committee Report" herein.
-The Compensation Committee met five times in 2018.
+The Compensation Committee met six times in 2021.

 Governance Committee.
-The Governance Committee consists of David K. Floyd, who serves as Chairman, Messrs.
-Brunner and Pugh and Ms. Smith.
+The Governance Committee consists of Christina E. Carroll, who serves as Chair of the Committee, Messrs.
+Brunner, Faria and Wilson, Ms. Harman and Dr. Kuran.
 All members of the Governance Committee are independent as defined by Nasdaq rules.
 Among other matters as provided in its charter, the Governance Committee's primary duties and responsibilities are to:

-- review and recommend qualified candidates for membership on the Board; - establish procedures for the retirement or replacement of Board members; - establish a process and criteria for Board membership; - review a candidate's qualifications and any potential conflicts with our interests; - assess the contributions and qualifications of current Directors in connection with their re-nomination to the Board; - establish a process and criteria for Committee membership and each Committee's chair; - develop and maintain our Governance Principles; - oversee the process of providing information to the Board; and - provide oversight and review the Board performance on an annual basis.
+- review and recommend qualified candidates for membership on the Board; - provide oversight of the Company's environmental and social initiatives; - establish procedures for the retirement or replacement of Board members; - establish a process and criteria for Board membership; - review a candidate's qualifications and any potential conflicts with our interests; - assess the contributions and qualifications of current Directors in connection with their re-nomination to the Board; - oversee the annual evaluation of the Board and its Committees; - establish a process and criteria for Committee membership and each Committee's chair; - develop and maintain our Governance Principles; - oversee the process of providing information to the Board; and - provide oversight and review the Board performance on an annual basis.